UNSH/Unity-Apple-Distribution-Workflow/7_Distribution/ReadMe.md

 [READ UP ON : Most common reasons for rejection](https://rollout.io/blog/how-long-does-the-apple-review-process-take/)

+### In app purchases
+If you are uploading an app with IAP for the first time you have to know that it takes some time for the IAP to get linked with Apple (this also applies to future updates, though updates are alot faster) With us it took about 6 hours (on iOS) so don't do like we did and panic at 6 O'clock in the morning, just go to sleep and give it some time :)

 ### You need to upload a new build?
 Don't worry you don't need to go through everything again.
 You just run RepeatForUpdatedBuild and it will go through all the steps with the data you used.
 But don't forget to increase the version or build number in Info.plist for a new build.